NEW YORK LIKE A NATIVE

 A gastronomic introduction to Brooklyn can be complicated, though... the best one-stop shopping experience is the seasonal Smorgasburg, and you don't need a guide (though we certainly could fit a 20- to 40-minute stop into a tour).

-Alternatively, consider indoor food halls, including DeKalb Market Hall in Downtown Brooklyn Time Out NY Market, easily accessible at the end of my Brooklyn 101 or Brooklyn 202 tours, and the new Williamsburg Market.
+Alternatively, consider indoor food halls, including DeKalb Market Hall in Downtown Brooklyn Time Out NY Market, easily accessible at the end of my Brooklyn 101 or Brooklyn 202 tours.

-My introductory Brooklyn 101 addresses history, landscape, and architecture, though we can always add food, such as lunch at Junior's or at one of the Fulton Ferry pizza joints.
+My introductory Brooklyn 101 addresses history, landscape, and architecture, though we can always add food, such as lunch at Junior's or at one of the Fulton Ferry pizza restaurants.

 To focus on food, I can customize several other neighborhood tours.
 One interesting option is Sunset Park, with retail corridors catering to both Latino and Chinese communities.